 The following is a brief description of the 4 projects:

-Three teenage girls live in a sunny neighborhood in Naples, with their tiny life dreams.
-There is also a baby girl whom everyone calls “the holy baby” because she sees the virgin Mary.
+La Santa Piccola – Three teenagers live in a sunny neighborhood in Naples, with their tiny life dreams.
+There is also a baby girl whom everyone calls “the holy baby” because she sees the Virgin Mary.
 She could be the one who brings a miracle to make their dreams come true, but that hope is just a lie that will end with the summer, as the neighborhood awaits another new saint to believe in.

-The 4 chosen teams will then participate in another workshop scheduled for the month of January 2020, that will lead to the possibility of actually making the four micro-budget films, funded with a grant of 150,000 euro each, to be presented at the 77th Venice International Film Festival 2020.
+The 4 chosen teams will then participate in another workshop scheduled for the month of January 2020, that will lead to the possibility of actually making the four micro-budget films, funded with a grant of 150,000 euro each, to be presented at the 77th Venice International Film Festival.

 Biennale College Cinema